Date Established: 2/19/2007

 Policy Review Group (PRG)

 A standing advisory, working group comprised of campus administrators who thoroughly review proposed policies and substantial revisions to existing policies.
 The PRG provides advice and recommendations as well as a university-wide perspective.
-The PRG meets every other month.
+PRG meetings are scheduled every other month.

 Policy Writing Group